This post provides a summary of our wood finish preferences and photos of what the different wood finishes look like on walnut.

 Shellac will change color slightly as it ages and it becomes less soluble.

 Wax is the easiest to apply and repair if mistakes are made during application however has poorest water and scratch resistance and only fair resistance to chemicals.
 It is not generally used as a complete finish.
 Scratch protection can be added when used in combination with other finishes such as shellac and lacquer.

 We differentiate ourselves from the marketplace in the pride we take in finishing our products.
 Finishing is an art and a science.
-We have gotten good at it after years of practice by understanding the properties and tendencies of each type of finish, learning the proper steps and techniques to apply and executing each step flawlessly.
+It takes years of practice to understand the properties and tendencies of each type of finish, learning the proper steps and techniques to apply and execute each step flawlessly.

 Thank you for reading this post and let us know if you have any questions!